Stella Gonet

-Stella Gonet (born 8 May 1960) is a Scottish theatre, film and television actress.
+Stella Gonet (born 12 December 1960) is a Scottish theatre, film and television actress.
 She is known for her roles in the BBC dramas The House of Eliott (1991–94) and Holby City (2007–09).
-Her stage credits include playing Ophelia in the 1989 National Theatre revival of Hamlet, opposite both Daniel Day-Lewis and Ian Charleson as Hamlet, and playing Margaret Thatcher in the original West End production of Handbagged (2014).
-She played Queen Elizabeth II in the 2021 movie Spencer.
+Her stage credits include playing Ophelia in the 1989 National Theatre revival of Hamlet, opposite both Daniel Day-Lewis and Ian Charleson as Hamlet and playing Margaret Thatcher in the original West End production of Handbagged (2014).
+She played Queen Elizabeth II in the 2021 movie Spencer and Margaret Thatcher in the 2023 movie El Conde.

 Early life

 Gonet was born in Greenock, Scotland.
 Her Polish father met her Scottish mother, a teacher of English, when he was stationed in Greenock during the Second World War.
 She is the seventh of twelve children and four of her sisters are nurses.

-She trained at the Royal Scottish Academy of Music and Drama.

 Career

-Gonet starred as Beatrice Eliott, one of the two lead roles, in three series of the television drama The House of Eliott, and played Chief Executive Officer Jayne Grayson in the medical drama Holby City.
-She also has appeared in Casualty, The Crow Road, Dalziel and Pascoe, The Inspector Lynley Mysteries, Foyle's War, Outnumbered and Lewis.
+Gonet starred as Beatrice Eliott, one of the two lead roles, in three series of the television drama The House of Eliott and played Chief Executive Officer Jayne Grayson in the medical drama Holby City.
+She appeared in Casualty, The Crow Road, Dalziel and Pascoe, The Inspector Lynley Mysteries, Foyle's War, Outnumbered and Lewis.
 She played a villain in the mini-series The Secret and played Grace Maplin in the Sins of Commission episode of Midsomer Murders.

-Her screen credits also include For Queen and Country, Nicholas Nickleby, and Red Mercury.
+Her screen credits also include For Queen and Country, Nicholas Nickleby and Red Mercury.

 Gonet also has acted extensively in the theatre.
-In 1989, she appeared as Ophelia in the National Theatre production of Hamlet, with the title role being played by Daniel Day-Lewis, Ian Charleson and finally Jeremy Northam.
+In 1989 she appeared as Ophelia in the National Theatre production of Hamlet, with the title role being played by Daniel Day-Lewis, Ian Charleson and finally Jeremy Northam.

 She played Margaret Thatcher in the Moira Buffini play Handbagged in 2013 at the Tricycle Theatre, and in 2014 at the Vaudeville Theatre when the play transferred to the West End.

-She played Elizabeth in the 2018 BBC1 drama series, The Cry.
+She played Elizabeth in the 2018 BBC1 drama series The Cry.

 In 2020, she played Caroline Sturgess in the BBC drama The Salisbury Poisonings.

-In 2021 she appears in the second series of the Sky television series Breeders.
+From 2020 to 2023 she appeared in the Sky television series Breeders.

+Collaborating with Chilean filmmaker Pablo Larraín, Gonet appeared in the films Spencer (2021) and El Conde (2023) as Queen Elizabeth II and Margaret Thatcher respectively.